mohibullahkamal/eatHealthyWebsite/README.md

 ---

-*`Full Disclosure: I followed the Awesome Udemy course by Jonas Schmedtmann (Build Responsive Real World Websites with HTML5 and CSS3).
+*`Note: I followed the Awesome course by Jonas Schmedtmann (Build Responsive Real World Websites with HTML5 and CSS3).
 He is a great teacher and I learned to build Real World Websites, and how to use Third Party API and Open Source Code to my advantage.`*

 ---